kapicorp/kapitan/README.md

 - Define your GPG recipients (keys who can encrypt and decrypt the secret), see [common.yml class](https://github.com/deepmind/kapitan/tree/master/examples/kubernetes/inventory/classes/common.yml), `parameters.kapitan.secrets`.
 You can also define these per target.

 - Create your secret:
-  - manually:
+Manually:
 ```
 kapitan secrets --write mysql/root/password -t minikube-mysql -f <password file>
 OR
 echo -n '<password>' | kapitan secrets --write mysql/root/password -t minikube-mysql -f -
 ```
 This will encrypt and save your password into `secrets/mysql/root/password`, see `examples/kubernetes`.

-  - automatically:
+Automatically:
 See [mysql.yml class](https://github.com/deepmind/kapitan/tree/master/examples/kubernetes/inventory/classes/component/mysql.yml).
 When referencing your secret, you can use the following functions to automatically generate, encrypt and save your secret:
 ```
 randomstr - Generates a random string.
 You can optionally pass the length you want i.e. randomstr:32
 rsa - Generates an RSA 4096 private key.
 You can optinally pass the key size i.e. rsa:2048